rockymadden/slack-cli/README.md

 [![circleci](https://circleci.com/gh/rockymadden/slack-cli.svg?style=shield)](https://circleci.com/gh/rockymadden/slack-cli)

-The premise is simple: provide a unixy, extremely pipe friendly, focused, yet feature rich, command line interface for sending and listening for Slack messages on your own account.
+The premise is simple: provide a unixy, extremely pipe friendly, focused, yet feature rich, command line interface for sending and listening for Slack messages with your own account.
 With it, you can:

 * __Send [richly formatted messages](https://api.slack.com/docs/attachments), allowing you to:__
   * Automate your development workflows (e.g. Using [github/hub](https://github.com/github/hub),